softwaremill/sttp/docs/responses/body.md

 * `Left(errorMessage)` if the request is successful, but response code is not 2xx.
 * `Right(body)` if the request is successful, and the response code is 2xx.

 How the response body will be read is part of the request description, as already when sending the request, the backend needs to know what to do with the response.
-The type to which the response body should be deserialized is the second type parameter of `RequestT`, and stored in the request definition as the `request.response: ResponseAs[T, R]` property.
+The type to which the response body should be deserialized is a type parameter of `Request`.
+It's used in request definition in the `request.response: ResponseAs[T]` property.

-## Basic response specifications
+## Basic response descriptions

 To conveniently specify how to deserialize the response body, a number of `as(...Type...)` methods are available.
 They can be used to provide a value for the request description's `response` property: